imperva/stepping/README.md

 This is it! now we are ready to deal with our business logic of each of our registered Steps.
 Let's start with the "DBFetcher" Step.
 This Step polls data from a DB every second, makes some data manipulation and notifies subscribers of "DBDataArrived" that DB data is ready.

+NOTE: since version 3.6.x, ContainerRegistrar supports two methods for registration: one for registering an IIDentity object.
+This item must have an ID by overriding the IIdentity interface, otherwise, the registration will fail.
+The other method allows to register an object, which is not an IIdentity, and specify its ID.
+If you try to call this method with an
+IIdentity object or with an invalid ID, the registration will fail.

+Steps are by default IIDentity and have a default getId() implementation.

 ```java
 public class DBFetcher implements Step {